Ways to Improve IVF Success: Evidence-Based Strategies

 Are IVF add-ons always helpful?

 No. Some add-ons may help selected patients, but many are weakly supported for routine use.
-Cost, invasiveness, and evidence quality should be discussed clearly.
+Invasiveness, evidence quality, and how essential the add-on really is should all be discussed openly before you agree to one.

 Does lifestyle change replace IVF technique?